History of Navy in Timeline

 1944: Battle of Leyte Gulf

-In 1944, the Battle of Leyte Gulf occurred; it was arguably the largest naval battle in history and the last battle in which battleships played a significant role.
+In 1944, the Battle of Leyte Gulf occurred, arguably the largest naval battle in history and the last battle in which battleships played a significant role.

-April 2010: US Navy Lifts Submarine Ban on Female Sailors
+April 2010: U.S. Navy Lifts Ban on Female Sailors Serving on Submarines

-In April 2010, the U.S. Navy lifted the ban on female sailors serving on board U.S. submarines.
-Other countries such as Australia, Canada, Norway, and Spain previously opened submarine service to women sailors.
+In April 2010, the U.S. Navy lifted the ban on female sailors serving on board U.S. submarines, a change from the historical restrictions due to extended duty tours and close conditions.